 Last updated: 18 Jul 2022

-Flux has over 12,270 nodes in its network, run by node operators who lock up Flux in order to run nodes that range from home operated Raspberry Pis to powerful servers run in professional datacenters.
+Flux has over 13,470 nodes in its network, mostly run by members of the Flux community who lock up Flux in order to run their nodes on hardware ranging from Raspberry Pis to powerful servers run in professional datacenters.

 The Flux Network is powered by FluxOS, a second layer operating system that ensures the efficient operation of any given node and the network as a whole.